Skip navigation

 PhD title: Three essays on the US business cycle, expectations formation and model comparison

-Angelia’s PhD researched business cycles and economic fluctuations, with a particular focus on comparing conclusions based on different economic models.
+Angelia was one of the 2012 Sir Roland Wilson Scholars.
+She researched business cycles and economic fluctuations, with a particular focus on comparing conclusions based on different economic models.
 She examined the role of particular structural shocks during the 2001 US slowdown and Great Recession, and whether the assumption of rational expectations or adaptive learning in a large macroeconomic model for the US economy provides a better model fit.
-Her thesis also proposes a new econometric method for computing a model selection criterion that is rarely used in applied work given its computational burden.
+Angelia's thesis also proposes a new econometric method for computing a model selection criterion that is rarely used in applied work given its computational burden.

-Angelia returned to the Treasury in 2015 while continuing her work as an academic.
-She has held positions as the Principal Adviser (Forecasting) in the Macroeconomic Conditions Division, as the Head of the Macroeconomic Conditions Division and as Principal Adviser to the Treasurer.
-Recently, she has taken up the position as Alternate Executive Director, Asia and the Pacific Constituency at the International Monetary Fund in Washington DC.
+Angelia returned to the Treasury in 2015 after submitting her thesis.
+She held positions as the Principal Adviser (Forecasting) in the Macroeconomic Conditions Division and as the Head of the Macroeconomic Conditions Division.
+She also worked as a Principal Economic Adviser to a former Treasurer and served as an Alternate Executive Director on the Board of the International Monetary Fund in Washington DC, where she represented the Asia and Pacific Constituency.
+Angelia is currently Australia’s G20 Sherpa and Head of the Multilateral Economic Engagement Division in the Department of the Prime Minister and Cabinet.

 Supervisor: